Equal Rights Center Offers “Know Your Housing Rights” Presentations

 - Assistance and Service Animals: An hour-long presentation that covers the Americans with Disabilities Act and Fair Housing Act definitions of service and assistance animals, the rights and responsibilities of people with disabilities who have such animals, and the rights and responsibilities of housing providers and businesses with regard to such animals.

-- Fair Housing Rights for Survivors of Domestic Violence: A 3-hour presentation that covers the federal Fair Housing Act and local fair housing laws, local fair housing trends, and how federal and local statutes can protect survivors of domestic violence.
+- Fair Housing Rights for Survivors of Domestic Violence: A 1.5 to 2 hour presentation that covers the federal Fair Housing Act and local fair housing laws, local fair housing trends, and how federal and local statutes can protect survivors of domestic violence.

 - Shorter modules that can be added on to other presentation include: